 Step 2) Determine what motivates you.

 The next step for improving your self discipline is to determine what motivates you to succeed.
+This is essential for becoming a disciplined person!

 By thinking about and identifying what motivates you then that sets you up to be able to remind yourself of that item when you find yourself struggling for self improvement.
 Remember this: